dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 There are four ways to use the formatter:

-* `dafny format file1.dfy file2.dfy ...` formats each file provided in arguments.
+* `dafny format file1.dfy file2.dfy ...` formats each file provided in arguments, altering the files in place.
-* `dafny format --print:- file1.dfy file2.dfy ...` format each file but instead of writing files, output their formatted content in stdout
+* `dafny format --print:- file1.dfy file2.dfy ...` format each file but instead of altering the files, output the formatted content to stdout
 * `dafny format` Look up for all the Dafny files recursively in the current repository and format them.
 * `dafny format --check` with the same options as above.
 It will print a message and a non-zero return code if at least one file is not the same as